guptajay/ethereum-gasless-transactions/README.md

 $ npx gsn start

 // Terminal 3 (relayer)
+$ rm -rf build/contracts
 $ yarn start

-Take any private key from ganache and add it to the metamask wallet.
+Take any first key from ganache and add it to the metamask wallet.

-Click capture the flag button
+refer to truffleConsoleCmds for execution details

 ```